General information on driving in Poland

 Police controls in Poland

-Police controls are quite common and may be carried out by marked or unmarked Police car.
-The Police are usually checking the speed and tests for drink-driving.
-Speed may be also checked by stationary equipment – both checking speed at the moment of measure and the average speed on a distance 1-2 km.
+Police controls are quite common and may be carried out by marked or unmarked Police cars.
+The Police are usually checking the speed and test for drink-driving.
+Speed may be also checked by stationary equipment – both checking speed at the moment of measure and the average speed on a distance of 1-2 km.

 Useful Apps for driving a car in Poland

 Except for Google Maps, which helps a lot while travelling in Poland, we recommend Yanosik.
-This App, with the help of community using it, not only helps to navigate through Poland, but also warns about unexpected incidents.
+This App, with the help of the community using it, not only helps to navigate through Poland but also warns about unexpected incidents.
 Users also warn about the Police controls on the way.

 Petrol price in Poland

-Petrol price in Poland is stable recently.
-It varies a bit in various regions, but generally expect to pay about 4,5 PLN (1 EUR)/ litre of E5 petrol.
-This is about 20% less than in Germany.
+Petrol price in Poland has risen recently due to the war in Ukraine.
+It varies a bit in various regions, but generally expect to pay about 6,5 PLN (1,4 EUR)/ litre of E5 petrol (November 2022).
+This is still one of the cheapest prices in Europe.

 Tips for driving in Poland

-When there is a possibility of traffic jam on one lane usually this sign is visible:
+When there is a possibility of traffic jam in one lane usually this sign is visible:

 It requires you to give priority to cars that want to change lane because of their lane ending or being blocked, but only if there is a traffic jam and the speed is low on both lanes.